whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Luckily there's another way for you to clean your furry friends coat:

-Hypo-allergenic pet wipes.
+Hypo-allergenic **pet wipes**.

 You simply brush these wipes over your cat's fur in order to reduce allergens.

 The good news is you can use them daily or as often as you wish.

-To top it of they likely are less stressful for felines who prefer not to be rubbed in the tub.
+To top it of they are less stressful for felines who prefer not to be rubbed in the tub.

 Awesome!